Information for Prospective Students

 Most study regulations require that your thesis must be reviewed by two persons (usually professors, postdocs may be possible by asking the head of the examination committee for permission).
 Please discuss potential candidates you have in mind with your supervisor.
 Moreover, do not forget to ask this potential reviewer before suggesting his/her name to the examination office.

 Often your direct advisor in the daily business is a Ph.D. student or a postdoc whose research is closely related.
 In general this person will not get a copy of your thesis from the examination office.
-Thus, it would be fair and helpful if you give an extra copy (including a CD or DVD with the C code) of your thesis to him or her.
+Thus, it would be fair and helpful if you give an extra copy of your thesis to him or her.
 Your direct advisor will use it as a memory of the nice time with you, and as a basis for making suggestions for grading.

 Also your parents or grandparents might appreciate an extra copy of the thesis, in particular if they have helped to finance your studies.
 They will be proud of you.
 However, don't be shocked if they praise the nice cover more than the contents of the thesis :-).